 The County agrees to explore the impact of emerging technologies on the regional sewer system.
-This may result in establishing new policies to protect the County system if these new technologies overflow into the conveyance system.
-This may involve charges if outfalls are activated and used.
+This may result in establishing new policies including, but not limited to, protecting the County system if these new technologies overflow into the conveyance system.
+This also may involve charges if outfalls are activated and used.